Morlam Show Notes

 : in addition to the Thai and Lao VCDs on the program, we’re including two Khmer "saravanes", songs and dances which appear throughout Cambodia.
 The saravane video is somewhat in the spirit of Indian "Bollywood" films, lighthearted interplays between men and women, focusing more on dancing and singing than on a story line.
 It’s apparent from both of these pieces that of all the parts of the body, the hands are of the utmost importance, therefore the song serves as much as a dance primer as a vehicle for singing.
 The fact that the interpersonal relationships portray couples in the process of their initial meeting, in the company of approving girlfriends, underscores the innocence of these saravanes.
 In contrast to Thai VCDs, Khmer pieces often substitute professional actors, models, and dancers for the singers heard on the video.

 16. Hem Sy Vorn (Him Sivon, Ham Sy Vorn) & Lor Sarith (Lao Sareth): "Saravane". (cue at:3:33, song runs to 7:45).
 Hem Sy Vorn is the queen of Khmer popular music, accomplished in both the "ramwong" and saravane" song forms.
 In Khmer videos, actors often take the place of singers, which may be the case here (two people have told me conflicting stories about the identity of the people appearing in this video).
 In any case, Hem’s voice is wonderful, and the tro (two-stringed bowed Khmer instrument) is outstanding.
-Here, Hem & Lor (we think) dance with four others in historical ruins, and on a riverbank, where Lor playfully attempts to throw Hem off a cliff.
+Here, Hem & Lor (or actors portraying them) dance with four others in historical ruins, and on a riverbank, where Lor playfully attempts to throw Hem off a cliff.
 This carefree song is indicative of better times, in a land still torn apart by the vestiges of the terrible war in the mid-1970s.
 There is a beautiful tro break in the middle of the song, accompanied by sax, bass, and drums.

 Synopsis of lyrics: forthcoming

-17. Lor Sarith: "Saravane" (3:21) Lor Sarith, who died in a crash, April 23, 1999, has a mournful tone to his voice, seemingly out of character with the comedic, flirtatious acted sequences.
+17. Lor Sarith: "Saravane" (3:21) Lor Sarith, who died in a auto crash, April 23, 1999, has a mournful tone to his voice, seemingly out of character with the comedic, flirtatious acted sequences.
 He was an outstanding vocalist, and this is a fine example.
 Here, he (or an actor), attempts to get an attractive girl and her three companions to "saravane" with him.
 Unlike Thai videos, Khmer songs generally include non-professional dancers, which is what we think is the case with the three girls accompanying the lead female dancer.
 With sax, keyboard, bass, and drums.

 Synopsis of lyrics: forthcoming